Sponsored by New Orleans Convention & Visitors Bureau

 Small trucks come down the street honking their horns and decked out in bright colours, banners, streamers, and loud music.

 The beads continue to be thrown out as well as cups and a few more interesting things we collected like hula hoops and play spears.

 1. Download the Mardi Gras parade tracker.
-It was a bit confusing at first to understand as there are a few different markers on there, so you don’t know what’s tracking and where.
-I would love to see an accurate and clearly labelled start of the parade and end of the parade on the tracker.
-I think this would come in handy if you want to move from one parade to another.
+This is an app that tells you the parade schedule.
+It was a bit confusing at first to understand as there are a few different markers on there, but you will soon get the hang of it.
+It’s quite handy if you want to move from one parade to another.
 If you can see where one ends, you may feel like you’ve had enough and are ready to move to the next parade.

 2. Get there early to grab a spot.
 It may mean waiting around but make an experience out of it with your chairs and coolers full of food and drink.
 It will give you plenty of time to take photos of your costumes and soak up the atmosphere.
 We loved walking down the road before the Zulu Lundi parade watching everyone throwing balls around, cooking food on their personal grills, and checking out all the cool costumes.

 3. I recommend going to the start of the parade route for a spot.
 Then you won’t have to wait for a very long time for the first float to appear.